timescale/docs.timescale.com-content/time-series-data.md

 ```

 But time-series data is a much **broader** category.
 It's
-really any data &emdash; whether temperature readings from a sensor,
+really any data -- whether temperature readings from a sensor,
 the price of a stock, the status of a machine, or the number of logins
-to an app &emdash; that are paired with a timestamp such that the data
+to an app -- that are paired with a timestamp such that the data
 represents a real world context and are valuable to analyze over time.

-## Characteristics of time-series data
+## Characteristics of time-series data <a id="characteristics"></a>

 But if you look closely at how it’s produced and ingested, there are important
 characteristics that time-series databases like TimescaleDB typically leverage: